clayklein/CrystalGraphs/README.md

 `fcc(n, *args)`
 - `n`: The number of times the unit cell will be repeated in the x, y, and z directions
 - `*args`: The basis in the format `[a, b, c, 'color']` where `'color'` species the color the points will have
+- `draw_path`: Shows the path for a basis points exluding the first one if set to `True`

 ### bcc
 Graphs a bcc crystal structure with the specified basis.